tudelft3d/3dinteractivevalidation/README.md

-# CHEK Validation Info Viewer
+# CHEK Validation Results Viewer

 This is a lightweight Flask-based web application for uploading, validating, and visualizing [CityJSON](https://www.cityjson.org/) files.
 It leverages the [CHEK Validator](https://defs-dev.opengis.net/chek-validator) to validate CityJSON data against SHACL profiles and converts the data to a GLB format for 3D visualization.